WP Rocket vs W3 Total Cache

 If you’re a beginner, we recommend you go for W3 total cache and if you’re someone who’s looking for top web hosting performance and accelerate your website page load times, WP Rocket is a perfect choice.

 So which one are you going to use?
-Do you’ve any more questions around WP Rocket Vs W3 total cache?
+Do you’ve any more questions around these caching plugins?
 Do share your thoughts in the comments below.